Models implemented in New Mexico included Early Head Start Home-Based Option, Family Spirit, Nurse-Family Partnership, and Parents as Teachers.

 Child Insurance Status

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in New Mexico who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in New Mexico who met the following priority criteria:

 Parent with no high school diploma9%

 Of the 111,500 families who could benefit —

 59% of families met one or more priority criteria

 28% of families met two or more priority criteria

 NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
 This State Profile includes participant data from the following evidence-based models: EHS, Family Spirit, NFP, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS did not require reporting on 2020 data due to the COVID-19 pandemic.
 The number of children served in 2019 was included as a proxy for children and families served in 2020. • Family Spirit reported children served, families served, and home visits only. • NFP reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.

 Stay up to date on the latest home visiting information.